-Resource guide / OSM to Minecraft
+Resource guide / OpenStreetMap generator

 CartoVoxel uses real-world map data workflows and provides source-data context, but it is not an official OpenStreetMap project page.
 OpenStreetMap attribution and data terms should remain visible wherever applicable.